What Team Holds the Record for Most Consecutive NBA Titles?

 - Golden State Warriors (2017–18)

-Teams won consecutive titles over 12 straight years from 1987–98.
-But no other team has gotten even halfway to what the Boston Celtics accomplished in the late 1950s through the mid-1960s.
+So, while there have been multiple back-to-back champions and even a handful of three-peats, no franchise has gotten even halfway to what the Boston Celtics accomplished in the late 1950s through the mid-1960s.
 Even in the superteam era, it’s hard to imagine that record ever falling.